wuzhiyu96/ZhiyuWu_PersonalPortfoliio/2_learning_goals/Goal1_PythonAndDASkills/README.md

-# Goal 1: Information Analysis and Visualization
+# Goal 1: Information Analysis and Visualization in Python

 ## Overview
 This folder contains materials related to the first learning goal, jupyter notebooks containing codes I wrote for the course are included in /Notebooks, input data and output data are stored in /Data.
 In both folders, there are separate README.md describing detailed information about the notebooks.